sebastian-meier/dgfk-kommission-forschung/en/events/eurocarto2022.md

 Please send you proposal to [sebastian.meier@fh-potsdam.de](mailto:sebastian.meier@fh-potsdam.de). **Deadline: 15.08.2022**.

 ### Discussion on career paths
 Besides the presentations and discussions by young scientists, we want to try something new this year.
 We want to discuss potential career paths for cartographers.
 There are a lot of opportunities out there for cartographers (industry, non-profit, academia, ...).
-And a career path does not always need to straight.
+And a career path does not always need to be straight.
 Sebastian Meier will start with an input on cartographic working fields (as a non-cartographer) and then open the discussion.
 Anybody else who also wants to share similar insights is highly welcome, to also present something in this part of the workshop.

 ### Time and Location
 *19.-21.09.2022 (Exact day and time will be published soon) – Vienna<br />
-The "Next Generation Cartographers" workshop will be part of the EuroCarto (19-21.09.2022), in cooperations with other ICA workshops.
+The "Next Generation Cartographers" workshop will be part of the EuroCarto (19-21.09.2022), in cooperation with other ICA workshops.

 ### Hybrid?
 Currently we are planning an offline-only event.
 Why?
 Providing a safe space for discussions is very important to us.
 With streamed events it is hard to control or be aware of who is participating.
 And things can easily be recorded.